 Our snowplows are on the road for your safety.
 When you encounter a snowplow, remember:

 - Plows aren't just removing snow.
 They may also be spreading sand or deicer on the road.
-Maintain a safe distance behind the snowplow to avoid being sprayed.
+Maintain a safe distance behind the snowplow.